What Makes a Game High-rated? Towards Factors of Video Game Success: Results

-The score variable has a minimum value of 40 and a maximum of 97.
-The median is 79, which indicates that higher ratings are the most common in the dataset.
+The score was in $[40, 97]$ with a median of 79, which indicates that higher scores are most common in the dataset.
 The mean value is 74.88 and the standard deviation is 14.14.
 The values below 45 are considered outliers.
-These occurred only for a few games for which no rating information could be found.
+These occurred only for a few games for which no score information could be found.

-According to its score, the games were divided two groups: \textbf{high-rated} and \textbf{low-rated}.
+According to their scores, the games were divided two groups: \textbf{high-rated} and \textbf{low-rated}.
 This division was made using the \textit{boxplot quartiles} as reference (\autoref{fig:boxplot-score}).
-Projects with scores greater than 85 (Q4) were considered high-rated, while the remaining were considered low-rated.
-Therefore, out of 200 games, 48 were high-rated and 152 low-rated.
+Projects with scores greater than 85 (Q4) were considered high-rated, while the remaining were considered low-rated: out of 200 games, 48 were high-rated and 152 low-rated.